 Although a visit to Áras an Uachtaráin is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.

-Áras an Uachtaráin is located off Chesterfield Avenue in the Phoenix Park.
-Several buses stop at the Phoenix Park – stop 1449, with numbers 37, 46A and 17 carrying on to the Military Cemetery – less than 1km from the Áras.
-The LUAS Red Line also stops near the Park.
+Áras an Uachtaráin is located off Chesterfield Avenue in Phoenix Park.
+Several buses stop at Phoenix Park – stop 1449, with numbers 37, 46A and 17 carrying on to the Military Cemetery – less than 1km from the Áras.
+The LUAS Red Line also stops near the park.

 2. ‘Ireland’s White House’

 The ‘Irish White House’ is the official residence of the President of Ireland.
 Not quite as palatial as other presidential dwellings with only six staterooms, it is nevertheless a beautiful building.